microsoft/vscode-docs/docs/cpp/config-clang-mac.md

 Next, you'll create a `tasks.json` file to tell VS Code how to build (compile) the program.
 This task will invoke the Clang C++ compiler to create an executable file from the source code.

-It's important to have `helloworld.cpp` open in the editor because the next step will use that file as context to determine that the build task is for C++.
+It's important to have `helloworld.cpp` open in the editor because the next step will use that file as context to create the build task in the next step.

 From the main menu, choose **Terminal** > **Configure Default Build Task**.
 In the dropdown, which displays a listing various predefined build tasks for the compilers that VS Code found on your machine, choose **C/C++ clang++ build active file** to build the file that is currently displayed (active) in the editor.